crytic/building-secure-contracts/program-analysis/manticore/adding-constraints.md

 ## Introduction

-We will see how to constrain the exploration.
-We will make the assumption that the documentation of `f()` states that the function is never called with `a == 65`, so any bug with `a == 65` is not a real bug.
-The target is still the following smart contract (_[example.sol](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/manticore/examples/example.sol)_):
+We will explore how to limit the exploration by adding constraints.
+Assuming the documentation of `f()` states that the function is never called with `a == 65`, any bug with `a == 65` is not considered a real bug.
+Our target is the following smart contract ([example.sol](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/manticore/examples/example.sol)):

 ```solidity
 pragma solidity >=0.4.24 <0.6.0;